wwarthen/RomWBW/Source/Doc/Applications.md

 Can be used to verify if a ROM image has been transferred and flashed correctly.
-Refer to the Tera Term section below for details on configuring the automatic display of a files CRC after it has been transferred.
+Refer to the Tera Term section below for details on configuring the automatic display of a file's CRC after it has been transferred.

 In Windows, right clicking on a file should also give you a context